Some uses of the property (residential or agricultural use) are prohibited by the SFIA program for enrolled acres and subject to penalties.

 The buyer and seller must decide who will receive payments.
 This may be written into a purchase agreement.

 You are bound to your covenant for at least the duration of the covenant.
-After completing half of the convenient duration, you may request termination by completing the SFIA Withdrawal Application.
+After completing half of the covenant duration, you may request termination by completing the SFIA Withdrawal Application.

 The Department of Revenue will then send a confirmation letter with the date your land will be released.
 After receiving the withdrawal application, there is a waiting period of half the covenant duration before land is removed from the program.